Meet the PI/PS Office Team

 Office Location: William and June Warren 805

 Estelle Mitchell (she/her) is an attorney with policy and legislative affairs expertise.
-Prior to joining the PI/PS office, Estelle worked at the Women’s Sports Foundation, leading their federal government affairs and amicus brief work with a particular focus on Title IX, reproductive rights and health, and LGBTQ+ advocacy.
+Prior to joining the PI/PS office, Estelle worked at the Women’s Sports Foundation, leading their federal government affairs and amicus brief work.

-Before moving to New York, Estelle spent the beginning of her career in the District of Columbia, working both in the nonprofit and government sectors of public interest law.
-During her time at the National Women’s Law Center, she worked on child care policy and tax and economic policy through a gender justice lens, advocating through written research reports, on the Hill through various legislative efforts, and in coalition with other civil rights organizations.
-She also worked as a legislative counsel for a D.C. council member, focusing on criminal justice reform, election law, and other District agency matters.
+Estelle spent the beginning of her career in the District of Columbia, working both in the nonprofit and government sectors of public interest law.
+First working on child care policy and tax and economic policy at the National Women’s Law Center, and then later as a legislative counsel for a D.C. council member, focusing on criminal justice reform, election law, and other District agency matters.

 Office Location: William and June Warren 809